alanng10/class-lang/Docue/Article/Word/a.md

 Word "valid" has meaning that is can accept.

-Word "generat" has meaning that is generate.
+Word "gena" has meaning that is generate.

 Word "library" has meaning that is machine code module.